jsverify/jsverify/README.md

 Generator of values that satisfy `p` predicate.
 It's adviced that `p`'s accept rate is high.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+- Add unit tests for any new or changed functionality.

-- You can use `grunt jasmine-build` to generate `_SpecRunner.html` to run tests in your browser of choice.
-- Use tabs for indentation
+- Lint and test your code using [Grunt](http://gruntjs.com/).
+- Use `istanbul cover grunt simplemocha` to run tests with coverage with [istanbul](http://gotwarlost.github.io/istanbul/).
+- Create a pull request

-### Preparing for release
+### Before release

 - run `grunt literate` to regenerate `README.md`

 ## Release History

+- 0.1.4 Mocha test suite
+    - major cleanup
 - 0.1.3 gen.show and exception catching
 - 0.1.2 Added jsc.assert
 - 0.1.1 Use grunt-literate
 - 0.1.0 Usable library
 - 0.0.2 Documented preview
 - 0.0.1 Initial preview

-## License

-Copyright (c) 2013 Oleg Grenrus.
-Licensed under the BSD3 license.

 ## Related work